 Taking a big, juicy bite of your prized homegrown tomato is an otherworldly experience.
 There’s no reason to miss out just because of your property size — in fact, you can become self-sufficient and earn extra income with less than one acre of land.

 Organic gardens only need a quarter of an acre to thrive, according to Markham.
-This guide is guaranteed to teach you how to create your own mini-farm.
+Mini Farming is guaranteed to teach you how to create your own mini-farm.
 It even covers topics in farm planning, canning your extras and crop rotation — all essentials for self-sufficiency.

 Are there any organic gardening books you’ve found particularly helpful?
 Share them in the comments below!